-These results suggest that some of the first order results can be obtained by asking 3 simple questions to a well-informed key-informant, instead of asking 2.5 hours of targeted skill questions and tests to each respondent.
+These results suggest that some of the first-order results can be obtained by asking three simple questions to a well-informed key informant, instead of asking 2.5 hours of targeted skill questions and tests to each respondent.
 That said, such proxy measures are not a good solution when one aims to obtain comparable skill measures across villages.
-Hence for proxy information, there appears to be a benefit of asking one well-informed and connected person about many people in the village, rather than using several proxy respondents.
+Hence, for proxy information, there appears to be a benefit of asking one well-informed and connected person about many people in the village, rather than using several proxy respondents.

-F. Differences in the factor structure
+F. Differences in the Factor Structure

-The factor analysis of the noncognitive skills raised concerns because it often did not pool items that were expected to belong to the same sub-constructs into the same factors.
-To formalize this finding, a congruence test considers the degree of correlation of the factor loads of similar items obtained in other contexts (see appendix B6).
+The factor analysis of the noncognitive skills raises concerns because it often does not pool items that are expected to belong to the same subconstructs into the same factors.
+To formalize this finding, a congruence test considers the degree of correlation of the factor loads of similar items obtained in other contexts (see Online Appendix B6).
 We restrict the analysis to the 23 items from the Big Five included in our study.
 Table 12 presents the congruence with respect to the same items administrated in the United States where the BFI has been validated many times.
-In Kenya, it shows an average congruence of .55 across the five factors.
-For comparison using the factor loads of the same items administrated in Spain, Holland and Germany results in congruence coefficients between .76 and .93.
-The average congruence coefficient for the subsample with higher cognitive ability is higher, but still substantially below the three developed country ones.
+In Kenya, it shows an average congruence of 0.55 across the five factors.
+For comparison, using the factor loads of the same items administrated in Spain, the Netherlands, and Germany results in congruence coefficients between 0.76 and 0.93.
+The average congruence coefficient for the subsample with higher cognitive ability is higher, but still substantially below the three developed-country ones.